cicada-solvers/libergo/README.md

 ## Description
-There were some desires for people to be able to use some of the utilities in the LPAT (Liber Primus Analysis Tool) that I had been working on.
-This is simpler tool written in Go for performance reasons.
+There were some desires for people to be able to use some of the utilities in the LPAT (Liber Primus Analysis Tool) that I had been working on in the command line.
+This is simpler tools written in Go for performance reasons.

 ## Tools So Far
 - genseq - This is used for generating a series of numeric sequences.